 6. Use Infographics and Diagrams

-We recommend you use flowcharts, and infographics in the product documentation.
+We recommend you use flowcharts and infographics in the product documentation.
 Do proper labeling of pictures.
-This way, you can deliver your information in a more readable way.
+This way, you can present your information more clearly.

 7. Proper Access to Information

 This step involves a careful structuring of the contents.
-Structure your information so that easy access to relevant information should be available for the end-users.
+Structure your information so that end-users can easily access relevant information.

 8. Provide Solutions

 Users usually do not read a product guide unless they encounter an issue with the product.
-So, you must provide troubleshooting to those issues that a user may commonly encounter.
+So, you must provide troubleshooting for the problems users encounter.

-There are some products that are delivered in parts and the users have to assemble the parts on their own.
-If you have such a product then make sure that you provide a clear guide to gather the parts together.
-The main of this writing is to assemble the product in a working condition.
+Some products are delivered in parts, and users have to assemble them on their own.
+If you have such a product, make sure you provide a clear guide for gathering the parts.
+The primary purpose of this writing is to assemble the product in a working condition.

-These are some of the methods that you can use while creating your product documentation.
+These are some methods you can use when creating your product documentation.

 What are the Advantages of Product Documentation?